-- To investigate nonresidential buildings and structures in the city to 1 (1) 2 determine whether they have been properly maintained so that the 3 safety or health of the occupants or members of the general public are 4 not ieopardized. - To administer oaths, affirmations, examine witnesses, and receive (2) evidence. - To enter upon premises for the purpose of making examinations in a (3) manner that will do the least possible inconvenience to the persons in possession. - (4) To appoint and fix the duties of officers, agents, and employees necessary to carry out the purposes of the ordinances adopted by the governing body. - To delegate any of his functions and powers under the ordinance to (5) other officers and agents. - Complaints or orders issued by a public officer pursuant to an ordinance (c) adopted under this section shall be served upon persons either personally or by registered or certified mail.
+- safety or health of the occupants or members of the general public are not jeopardized. - (2) To administer oaths, affirmations, examine witnesses, and receive evidence. - (3) To enter upon premises for the purpose of making examinations in a manner that will do the least possible inconvenience to the persons in possession. - (4) To appoint and fix the duties of officers, agents, and employees necessary to carry out the purposes of the ordinances adopted by the governing body. - (5) To delegate any of his functions and powers under the ordinance to other officers and agents. - (c) Complaints or orders issued by a public officer pursuant to an ordinance adopted under this section shall be served upon persons either personally or by registered or certified mail.
 When service is made by registered or certified mail, a copy of the complaint or order may also be sent by regular mail.
 Service shall be deemed sufficient if the registered or certified mail is unclaimed or refused, but the regular mail is not returned by the post office within 10 days after the mailing.
 If regular mail is used, a notice of the pending proceedings shall be posted in a conspicuous place on the premises affected.